KrushCom/company/exam/README.md

-Krush Coding Exam
+Aggregato Global Coding Exam
 =================

 Please complete the following questions.
 Place the files in a folder called "exam2013" and return them in a single tar.gz file.
 The goal of this exam is to better understand your coding practices and style.
+Whatever approach you take, please provide clear instructions on how to easily execute your code.

 Question 1
 ----------